Umbrella Insurance for Homeowners: Do You Need Extra Liability Coverage?

 What Is Umbrella Insurance and How Does It Work?

 Here's the basic mechanics: when a covered claim is filed, your homeowners liability coverage pays first, up to its policy limit.
-Once that limit is reached, your umbrella policy kicks in and covers the remaining balance — often up to $1 million, $2 million, or more.
-Insurers typically require you to carry a minimum underlying liability limit on your home policy (commonly $300,000–$500,000) before they will issue umbrella coverage.
+Once that limit is reached, your umbrella policy kicks in and covers the remaining balance, often up to $1 million, $2 million, or more.
+Insurers typically require you to carry a minimum underlying liability limit on your home policy (commonly $300,000) before they will issue umbrella coverage, and many carriers in 2026 are now requiring $500,000 to $1 million in underlying auto bodily injury limits as well.

 How Umbrella Coverage Extends Beyond Home Insurance Limits

 Standard homeowners insurance policies include personal liability coverage (known as Coverage E), typically ranging from $100,000 to $500,000.
 While that sounds like a lot, a single serious accident on your property can easily generate a lawsuit far exceeding those limits.
-Medical bills, lost wages, pain and suffering, and attorney fees can push a claim into seven figures very quickly.
+Nuclear verdicts exceeding $10 million have increased more than 50% year over year, with median awards for serious liability cases frequently landing in the $40 million to $50 million range.

 Home Insurance Liability